teye/pwnable-kr/toddler_bottle/collision.md

 # collision

 ## Code
-In this challenge, we are give:
+In this challenge, we are given:
 ```c
 #include <stdio.h>
 #include <string.h>